nuxeo-cps/products--CPSUtil/README.txt

-This product contains utility methods factorized between the CPS products.
+his product contains utility methods factorized between the CPS products.
 For installation of the 'cpsjob' job launching utility, see CPSJOB.txt